|

 Notes

-I added the hour that you have to freeze the peanut butter balls.
+I added the time you need to refrigerate the peanut butter balls.

 Nutrition